open-resources/dash_curriculum/_sources/part4/chapter12.md

 [![enter image description here][15]][15]

 As it now stands, the dashboard isn't exactly very pleasing to the eye.
-The two rows have got the same widths, but the background color of each spans a *different* width.
-In addition, the paddings for "Dashboard title" and "Label 1" look very different.
+The two rows have got the same widths, but the background color of each one spans a different width.
+In addition, the paddings for "Dashboard title" and "Label 1" look very different; this is because `dcc` and `dbc` come with different default settings with regards to margins, paddings and other styling features.

-The first thing we'll do is add `p-1` in `className ="text-info bg-primary p-1"` for the `dcc.Markdown` component and `p-2` in `className = "bg-warning p-2"` for the `dbc.Label` component.
+The first thing we'll do is add `p-1` in `className="text-info bg-primary p-1"` for the `dcc.Markdown` component and `p-2` in `className = "bg-warning p-2"` for the `dbc.Label` component.
 This will generate the same spacing around the texts `Dashboard title` and `Label 1`.

 [![enter image description here][16]][16]

 Another consequence is that the markdown and label components' backgrounds no longer have a gap between them.
 If you'd like to keep the gap, you can choose to include it through either component.
-The image below shows the effect of including `"mt-2"` in `className = "bg-warning p-1 mt-2"` for the `dbc.Label` component:
+The image below shows the effect of including `mt-2` in `className="bg-warning p-2 mt-2"` for the `dbc.Label` component:

 [![enter image description here][17]][17]